 “But, mom!” the living-back-at-home daughter protested.
 “You have to TELL me these things.”

-As the revolving door on Grove Street opens and closes to my adult offspring, I find myself marveling at how little they know about basic household concepts.
+As the revolving door on Grove Street opens and closes to my adult offspring, I marvel at how little they know about basic household concepts.
 Or, in other words, how much I failed to teach them.
 I take most of the blame.
 Most.
 Not all.
-Because, I always had a valid excuse.
+Because I always had a valid excuse.

-When they were growing up and I was schlepping them from field to field, house to house, school to school, I just didn’t have the time.
+When they were growing up, and I was schlepping them from field to field, house to house, school to school, I didn’t have the time.
 It was so much more efficient to do it myself than to redo what they tried to do.